 Secondly, most developing nations have foreign currency debt as a percentage of GDP far below worrying levels.
 For example, Thailand’s trade surplus has fallen from 51% in 1996, to 17% today.
 Brazil’s has fallen from 26% to 17% and Russia’s from 19% to 13% during the same period.

 Lastly, the stock indexes of most emerging markets are arguably forming support levels.
 Stock markets in countries such as China, Malaysia, India and Turkey have stayed near their lows and could potentially rebound later in 2014.

 In fact, Bloomberg recently reported that the MSCI Emerging Markets Index is currently trading at 11 times reported earnings.
 This is a 40% discount from the MSCI world index and the widest gap in over five years.

-In conclusion: although money has recently flooded out of emerging market stocks, they still have very solid fundamentals and extremely attractive valuations from a macroeconomic standpoint.
-This may be a great year for them.
+In conclusion: although money has recently flooded out of emerging market stocks, they still have very solid fundamentals and attractive valuations from a macroeconomic standpoint.
+At least moreso than most developed economies.

 - These 3 Countries Have Been Recession Proof - 22/06/2017

 - Investing in Indonesia Property: The Ultimate Guide - 18/06/2017

 - Best Currency in Asia: It’s Not What You Think - 15/06/2017